RamenVentures/Operating-Manual/README.md

 ## Why We Exist

 ### Our Philosophy
-> “Technology is not only the thing that moves the human race forward, but it’s the only thing that ever has.
+> “Technology not only moves the human race forward, it’s the only thing that ever has.
 Without technology, we’re just monkeys playing in the dirt.” \- Naval Ravikant

 ### Our Mission
 To invest in 100 early-stage software companies that will create a world of abundance.